prismofeverything/dogdog/README.md

 # dogdog

 An evolving IRC bot that generates a markov chain for every nick in the channel it inhabits, and responds to that nick with dialogue generated from their own statements!

-Also analyzes each nick's statements with natural language processing and builds a set of grammatical templates to build its statements with.
+Also analyzes each nick's statements with natural language processing and builds a set of grammatical templates to guide the generation of statements.

 ## Usage